-Many disciplines are offered, including: Accountancy, Business Information Systems, Information Technology, Multimedia Systems, Commerce, Professional Communication, MBA and MBA Executive programs, Electronic & Computer Engineering, Project Management.
+Many disciplines are offered, including: Accountancy, Business Information Systems, Information Technology, Multimedia Systems, Commerce, Professional Communication, MBA and MBA Executive programs, Electronic & Computer Engineering, Fashion and Textiles Merchandising, and Project Management.

 If you are an undergraduate or postgraduate student and you would like to participate you must: